ontoinsights/deep_narrative_analysis/README.md

 * PATH needs to specifically include the GitHub project's dna directory (for testing)
 * TOKENIZERS_PARALLELISM = false (to resolve warning from HuggingFace transformers and their use in spaCy)

+In addition, the dna.config file in the dna/resources directory should be updated to supply your Stardog username/password and GeoNames user name.

 To run the application, cd to the dna directory and execute python3 app.py.